achow101/achow101.github.io/_posts/2021-01-19-bitcoin-core-survey.md

 This survey is being done with the help and collaboration of the researchers at [Maiden](https://maiden.global/) and Square Crypto [grant recipient](https://twitter.com/sqcrypto/status/1338665428550365184) Jamaal Montasser.

+The survey will remain up for 6 weeks, until March 2nd, 2021.

 ## Goals

 The goal of this survey is to learn why people use Bitcoin Core, how they use it, and what features are used.